Pharmacotherapeutic group: antiviral agent.

 Hypersensitivity to acyclovir or valacyclovir or any other component of the drug; lactose intolerance, lactase deficiency, glucose-galactose malabsorption; children under 3 years of age.

-Side effects
+Side Effects

-The undesired reactions presented below are listed according to the frequency of occurrence, defined as follows: very common (>1/10), frequent (>1/100 and <1/10), not common Blood and lymphatic system disorders
+The adverse reactions presented below are listed according to their frequency of occurrence, defined as follows: very common (>1/10), common (>1/100 and <1/10), uncommon (>1/1000 and <1/100), rare (>1/10,000 and <1/1000), very rare (<1/10,000).

-Very rare: Anemia, leukopenia, thrombocytopenia.
+Very rare: anemia, leukopenia, thrombocytopenia.

 Rarely: anaphylaxis.